SamPassmore/sampassmore_website/README.md

 # Sam Passmore website

-Github repository containg files for the personal website of Sam Passmore.
+Github repository containing files for the personal website of Sam Passmore.
 [The website can be found here.](https://www.sampassmore.com/)